Aphiticus/flat_index_gpu/README.md

 # flat_index_gpu

 A fast, simple brute-force vector search on GPU or CPU
-—an easy, plug-and-play alternative to FAISS for Windows and Linux.
+—an easy, plug-and-play alternative to FAISS specifically for fast vector searching, not associative lookup for Windows and Linux.

 Just drop `flat_index_gpu.py` into your project and get started.